 For the CSPP, counterparties can communicate that the Eurosystem has been buying in the corporate space, the maturity bucket and the sector (e.g. utilities), but not the exact amounts, the issuers of the debt instruments purchased, the securities involved or the Eurosystem member involved.

-Q2.7 Is the Eurosystem able to buy in the primary market?
+Q2.7 Will the Eurosystem buy in the primary market during the reinvestment phase?

-Yes, purchases in both primary and secondary markets take place under the CSPP.
-However, for debt instruments issued by public undertakings, no primary market purchases take place as such purchases are forbidden owing to the prohibition on monetary financing laid down in Article 123 of the Treaty on the Functioning of the European Union (TFEU).
+Purchases of securities in primary markets will continue to be permitted as necessary during the reinvestment phase.
+Furthermore, for debt instruments issued by public undertakings, no primary market purchases take place as such purchases are forbidden owing to the prohibition on monetary financing laid down in Article 123 of the Treaty on the Functioning of the European Union (TFEU).

 Q2.8 Does the Eurosystem apply any measures to mitigate potential negative effects on secondary market liquidity?

 When implementing the CSPP, the Eurosystem is mindful of the potential impact of its purchases on market liquidity.
 When buying in the secondary market, it considers, inter alia, the scarcity of specific debt instruments and general market conditions, i.e. with a certain degree of flexibility to also take into account seasonal differences.
-Furthermore, the benchmark applied for purchases proportionally reflects all eligible outstanding issues.
-This also implies that market capitalisation provides a weighting for each of the different jurisdictions of issuance within the benchmark.
-Finally, CSPP corporate bond holdings are also available for securities lending by the relevant purchasing NCBs, who publish a list of the individual corporate bonds they hold on a weekly basis without revealing the size of their holdings in each corporate bond.
-Securities lending under the APP
+Furthermore, CSPP corporate bond holdings are also available for securities lending by the relevant purchasing NCBs, who publish a list of the individual corporate bonds they hold on a weekly basis without revealing the size of their holdings in each corporate bond.
+Securities lending under the APP are published here.

 Q2.9 Can the Eurosystem participate in private placements?